 - Find some great websites and blogs.
 Cooking healthy and delicious meals is so much easier now with all the inspiration you can find online.
 I love the Deliciouslyella blog.
 Her recipes are also dairy and refined sugar free.
 Mynewroots is another great and very creative one.
-And if you love baking, have a look at Livia’s kitchen.
+And if you love baking and sweet treats, have a look at Livia’s kitchen.
 Start with two or three easy meals at first.
 Once you feel comfortable, move of to more challenging or time-consuming recipes.

 - Know which alcohol to avoid.
 Gluten-free alcohol includes cider, wine, sherry, spirits, port and liqueurs, but remember that beer, lagers, stouts and ales contain varying amounts of gluten.